 Looking for the best Indian restaurants in London?
 You won't have to look far.
 Britain has one of the most diverse culinary landscapes in the world, with food from all over the globe finding its way here at one time or another.
 Of those many world cuisines, few are as popular in the UK as Indian food.
 Offering rich and unique flavours, alluring aromas and vibrant colours on the plate, you'd be hard-pushed to find a Brit who isn't partial to an Indian meal.
+Thankfully, from cheap Indian food in London to Michelin-starred Indian restaurants, there's plenty of choice.

 We've learnt a great deal about the diversity of Indian cuisine over the last decade - every region offers something different in terms of style and tradition.
-In the north, a strong Mughal influence leads dishes to feature dairy and cheese more commonly.
+In the north, a strong Mughal influence leads dishes to feature dairy and cheese more routinely.
 Samosas are typical of northern India, as are breads - tandoors are very common in this part of India and were traditionally shared by a village and used for cooking breads (the concept of cooking meat in a tandoor only arrived later with the British Raj).

-With such a vast array of different options to choose from, we wouldn't blame you for feeling overwhelmed when looking for somewhere to book - if you're looking for the best Indian food in London, you've got a lot of options.
+With such a vast array of different options to choose from, we wouldn't blame you for feeling overwhelmed when looking for somewhere to book - if you're looking for the best Indian food in London, you've got a lot of choice.
 To give you a hand finding the perfect spot, we've put together this guide to the best Indian restaurants London has to offer.
 Every restaurant featured has been tried and tested by our expert team of food critics and we've also tried to cover a range of different styles and price points.
 Read below to help pick which one you want to visit, or make it your mission to tick them all off your to-dine list.

 SKIP TO THE BEST SECTION FOR YOU